mythril-forge/homebrew-classes/warlock/celestial/celestial-celestial-patron-spells.md

 ## Hexblade Patron Spells
-At each indicated warlock level, you add the listed spells to the spells you know.
+At each indicated Warlock Level, you add the listed spells to the spells you know.

 #### Hexblade Patron Spells
 | Warlock Level | Spells                                         |